rohithegde/rohithegde.github.com/_posts/2018-06-01-docker-practical walkthrough.md

   3. Version 3.x, the latest and recommended version, designed to be cross-compatible between Compose and the Docker Engine’s swarm mode.
 This is specified with a version: '3' or version: '3.1', etc., entry at the root of the YAML.
 - You will see different tutorials online using different syntax/cmds in their examples.
 Be aware of which Docker Compose file version they are referring.
 More details on upgrading here : <https://docs.docker.com/compose/compose-file/compose-versioning/#upgrading>{:target="_blank" rel="nofollow"}.

+<pre><code>
+services:
+</code></pre>
+- This is part of the new Docker Compose version 3 file format.
+- Every service of the app should be listed in this section.
+- A service definition contains configuration that is applied to each container started for that service, much like passing command-line parameters to the docker container creation command.

+<pre><code>
+  backend:
+    build:
+      context: .
+      #image: backend:1.2
+      dockerfile: Dockerfile-local
+</code></pre>
+- We begin with the service definition of the backend service.
+- The build section specifies the configuration options that are applied at build time.
+- build can be specified either as a string containing a path to the build context or as an object (given above).
+- The context is either a path to a directory containing a Dockerfile, or a url to a git repository.
+When the value supplied is a relative path(eg : ./dir), it is interpreted as relative to the location of the Compose file.
+- The other optional instruction is for image (commented).
+If you specify image as well as build, then Compose names the built image with the 'backend' and optional tag as 1.2 built from the current directory.
+- If the Dockerfile has a different name then we can mention the name here.
+In this case, I have created an environment specific Dockerfile for my local env called Dockerfile-local.

+<pre><code>
+    ports:
+        - "1337:1337"
+</code></pre>
+- This is the short syntax to expose ports.
+- You can specify both ports (HOST:CONTAINER as given above), or just the container port (only referenced internally within the network).
+- Note : If the port is already mapped to some other application then you might not get any error.

+<pre><code>
+    #network_mode: "bridge"
+    networks:
+      - my-app
+</code></pre>
+- The network mode can be specified if you want to use the default bridge network.
+It is commented here.
+- It is recommended to use a custom network (my-app in this case) so that we control which services interact with each other.
+- The definition of custom networks can be found towards the end of the yaml file.

+<pre><code>
+    environment:
+      - DB_HOST=postgres
+      #- DB_HOST=docker.for.mac.localhost # For connecting to host db
+      - DB_NAME=test
+      - DB_USER=test
+      - DB_PASSWORD=test
+      - DB_PORT=5432
+      - NODE_ENV=development
+</code></pre>
+- This section is used to define environment variables for the service.
+- Any boolean values; true, false, yes no, need to be enclosed in quotes to ensure they are not converted to True or False by the YML parser.
+- For using the local IP, you can use an alias.
+Depending on your OS, it can be either docker.for.mac.host.internal, docker.for.mac.localhost, docker.for.win.host.internal or docker.for.win.localhost.
+- Environment variables given with only a key are resolved to their values on the machine Compose is running on, which can be helpful for secret or host-specific values.

+<pre><code>
+    volumes:
+      - .:/srv/app/
+      - backend-node-modules:/srv/app/node_modules/
+      - ${PWD}/config/local.js.sample:/srv/app/config/local.js
+      - file-uploads:/srv/app/uploads/
+</code></pre>
+- As you see, I have mounted various types of volumes in this section.
+- `.:/srv/app/` : The current host directory has been mounted onto the container app directory as an anonymous volume.
+- `backend-node-modules:/srv/app/node_modules/` : A named volume has been mounted here.
+This has been done so as to reuse the node modules installed during the build stage.
+- `${PWD}/config/local.js.sample:/srv/app/config/local.js` : A local config sample file present in the code repository has been mounted as a config file for the local env.
+- `file-uploads:/srv/app/uploads/` : A named volume has been mounted here.
+The file-uploads directory can be used for sharing with other containers as needed.
+- The volumes will be defined towards the end of the yaml file.

+<pre><code>
+    command: ["npm", "run", "nodemon", "--redis"]
+</code></pre>
+- This is used to vverride the default command of the Dockerfile.

+<pre><code>
+    depends_on:
+      - postgres
+</code></pre>
+- This is used to state the dependencies of the different services.
+- This ensures that the backend service is started only AFTER the postgres service is started.
+- NOTE : This does NOT mean that the backend service will wait till the postgres service is 'ready'.
+Its recommended to use some other custom logic to achieve this (eg : polling mechanism).
+More details here : <https://docs.docker.com/compose/startup-order/>{:target="_blank" rel="nofollow"}.

+<pre><code>
+    #external_links:
+    #  - postgres
+    #extra_hosts:
+    # - "postgres:${DB_IP}"
+</code></pre>
+- The `external_links` commented section when enabled would allow me to Link to containers started outside this docker-compose.yml.
+- You can also specify it in the form postgres:db ie CONTAINER:ALIAS
+- Note : For compatibility with version 2 of the compose file, you might have to ensure the external container is part of the same network.
+- The `extra_hosts` commented section when enabled would allow me to add an entry to the `/etc/hosts` file.
+- Here I have used variable substitution (`${DB_IP}`) which allows me to use a variable defined in the shell directly in the compose file.

+<pre><code>
+  postgres:
+    image: 'postgres:9.6.8'
+    restart: always
+    ports:
+      - "5432:5432"
+    networks:
+      - my-app
+    environment:
+      POSTGRES_USER: test
+      POSTGRES_PASSWORD: test
+      POSTGRES_DB: test
+    volumes:
+      # For connecting to local db data
+      #- /usr/local/var/postgres:/var/lib/postgresql/data
+      - db-data:/var/lib/postgresql/data
+      #- ./scripts/:/docker-entrypoint-initdb.d/ # initialization scripts
+</code></pre>
+- The Postgres database service is defined here.
+Most of the settings are similar to that explained before.
+- The `restart` instruction set the conditions on which the container will restart.
+It can be any value from the list of no, always, on-failure, unless-stopped.
+- Since this container is formed from an existing image listed in the Docker hub, the environment variables are set in line with the information provided in Docker hub.
+- The volumes defined here are a varied lot.
+  - `/usr/local/var/postgres:/var/lib/postgresql/data` : This line when enabled, mounts the directory of the Postgres installation on the host as that in the container.
+This can be useful if you want to use the locally installed database within the container.
+  - `db-data:/var/lib/postgresql/data` : This allows us to mount the directory of the Postgres service as a data volume which persists even if the container isn't up (as per the nature of a volume),
+  - `./scripts/:/docker-entrypoint-initdb.d/` : This line when enabled, allows us to mount the 'scripts' folder in the host directory as the initialization script folder of Postgres service.

+<pre><code>
+volumes:
+  db-data:
+  file-uploads:
+  backend-node-modules:
+  frontend-node-modules:
+</code></pre>
+- In this section, we define the various named volumes which we have used in the file which causes them to be created by Compose.
+- We can also define 'external' volumes here which have been created externally as well as other volume specific configuration.

+<pre><code>
+networks:
+  my-app:
+</code></pre>
+- In this section, we define the various networks which we have used in the file which causes them to be created by Compose.
+- We can also define 'external' networks here which have been created externally as well as other network specific configuration.

 ### 4. .env

 ## <a id="other-commands">3.</a>Other useful commands